rubyfu/RubyFu/en/module_0x6__forensic/android_forensic.md

 Note: Some methods may not return the expected output because the missing information in the apk, e.g. the suggested apk doesn't have icon and signs but you can download some known apk like twitter apk or so and test it, it works.

 We'll use ruby_apk gem to do that

-- To install ruby_apk gem
+- Install ruby_apk gem
 ```
 gem install ruby_apk
 ```

 Now, lets start parsing

 ```ruby
 require 'ruby_apk'